mail us | mail this page

 0 4 */n * * /usr/sbin/freebsd-update cron fetch install

 Note: Corrected version of this note.
 For whatever reason during the update procedure we ended up with two versions of freebsd-update and no /etc/freebsd-update.conf.
-The latest version is installed in /usr/sbin and assuming a normal path is found and execute before any older freebsd-update (in /usr/local/sbin).
+The latest (correct) version is installed in /usr/sbin and assuming a normal PATH variable (usr/sbin is before /usr/local/sbin), this is found and executed before any older freebsd-update (in /usr/local/sbin).
 The missing freebsd-update.conf may be found at /usr/src/etc/freebsd-update.conf (or in our case /var/src/etc/freebsd-update.conf) and is shown below.
 Finally there is a version of freebsd-update on the ports tree which cannot be installed under FreeBSD 6.2 and in any case is the OLD version which uses a different parameter set.
 If you have incorrectly deleted the new version you can restore it from http://www.freebsd.org/cgi/cvsweb.cgi/src/usr.sbin/freebsd-update/freebsd-update.sh download version 1.8, place in /usr/sbin and rename to freebsd-update (remove the .sh suffix) and chown to 0644.

 # delete the old version if installed